hifi-finance/pooled-nft/README.md

-# wNFT
+# Pooled NFT

-wNFT is a protocol that enables fractionalizing NFTs into fungible ERC-20 tokens.
+Pooled NFT is a protocol that enables fractionalizing NFTs into fungible ERC-20 tokens.

 ## Development